KaliedaRik/Scrawl-canvas/README.txt

 Scrawl.js is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.

-The library is modular - only load the JavaScript that is needed, nothing more.
+The library is extendable - only load the JavaScript that is needed, nothing more.
 Scrawl core is 70kb, much less when gzipped.
-Modules can be loaded asynchronously, saving load time.
+Extensions can be loaded asynchronously, saving load time.

 Scrawl uses the ’2d’ context with each canvas element.